jacopoMauro/dm552/haskell/ex_sheet4_datatypes_typeclasses.md

 ### Persons

-Rather than students directly, make a class for persons.
+Rather than students directly, make a type for persons.

 A person has a name, gender and age.